SanicTK2/iidxguide/docs/dp_overview.md

 * Excessive POORs and BADs are common in DP (more than in SP) and unfortunately this is where the implementation in LR2, beatoraja, and IIDX differ greatly.
 [See here for details](/misc/iidx_lr2_beatoraja_diff).

 For more, refer to the page on [Insane BMS](/advanced/bms_intro).

+### Should I be practicing one-hand?

+No.

+One hand doesn't really teach you how to *read* 14 keys.
+When you are starting out, learning to read is more important than having your finger muscles trained.
+Stick to DP mode and focus on correctly reading all 14 keys, while maintaining the home position for both hands.

+If you feel that one hand is severely behind the other hand, you should try playing DBM for a bit to bring both hands to a similar level (see next section below).

 ### Should I be using DBM and DBR as practice?